muritane/coordination-architecture/excecutional_literacies.md

-**Frame literacy** is the ability to recognize what kind of claim is being made, and to refuse executionally invalid frames.
+**Frame literacy** is the ability to recognize what kind of claim is being made, and to refuse **executionally invalid frames**.

-Frames determine **what must be supplied** for a claim to guide action.
+Frames determine what must be supplied for a claim to guide action.

 ---